 - Get treatment.
-You may be reluctant to admit you have a condition that needs treatment.
-Don't let the fear of being "labeled" with a mental illness prevent you from seeking help.
-Treatment can provide relief by identifying what's wrong in concrete terms and reducing symptoms that interfere with your work and personal life.
+You may be reluctant to admit you need treatment.
+Don't let the fear of being labeled with a mental illness prevent you from seeking help.
+Treatment can provide relief by identifying what's wrong and reducing symptoms that interfere with your work and personal life.

 - Don't let stigma create self-doubt and shame.
 Stigma doesn't just come from others.
-You may have the mistaken belief that your condition is a sign of personal weakness, or that you should be able to control it without help.
+You may mistakenly believe that your condition is a sign of personal weakness or that you should be able to control it without help.
 Seeking psychological counseling, educating yourself about your condition and connecting with others with mental illness can help you gain self-esteem and overcome destructive self-judgment.

 - Don't isolate yourself.
 If you have a mental illness, you may be reluctant to tell anyone about it.
-Have the courage to confide in your spouse, family members, friends, clergy or other members of your community.
+Your family, friends, clergy or members of your community can offer you support if they know about your mental illness.
 Reach out to people you trust for the compassion, support and understanding you need.

 - Don't equate yourself with your illness.
 You are not an illness.
 So instead of saying "I'm bipolar," say "I have bipolar disorder."
-Instead of calling yourself "a schizophrenic," call yourself "a person with schizophrenia."
-Don't say you "are depressed."
-Say you "have clinical depression."
+Instead of calling yourself "a schizophrenic," say "I have schizophrenia."

 - Join a support group.
-Some local and national groups, such as the National Alliance on Mental Illness (NAMI) offer local programs and Internet resources that help reduce stigma by educating people with mental illness, their family members and the general public.
-A number of state and federal agencies and programs also offer support for people who have mental health conditions.
-Examples include agencies such as Vocational Rehabilitation and Veterans Affairs (VA).
+Some local and national groups, such as the National Alliance on Mental Illness (NAMI), offer local programs and Internet resources that help reduce stigma by educating people with mental illness, their families and the general public.
+Some state and federal agencies and programs, such as those that focus on vocational rehabilitation or the Department of Veterans Affairs (VA), offer support for people with mental health conditions.

 - Speak out against stigma.
-Express your opinions at events, in letters to the editor or on the Internet.
+Consider expressing your opinions at events, in letters to the editor or on the Internet.
 It can help instill courage in others facing similar challenges and educate the public about mental illness.